 Accommodation & Meals

 Volunteers working with us in Peru are placed either into host families or at a volunteer residence depending on the project.
-Three meals a day are provided from Mondays through Saturdays (breakfast & lunch are full meals, dinner is light).
+Two meals a day are provided from Mondays through Saturdays (breakfast & dinner).

 You must be at least 18 years old at the start of your placement.
 Exceptions can be made for under 18’s accompanied by a guardian or with a parental consent.

 All volunteers must have adequate volunteer travel insurance.

 To enroll in our volunteer in Peru programs it is important that you have a grasp of the basics of the Spanish language; in order to be able to communicate with the local people, the other staff/ patients/ children.
 We offer a week of Spanish lessons on arrival, it is highly recommended that you take at least these 20 hours before you start with the volunteering.
 Once you speak enough Spanish to communicate with the people, you will start work in your program for at least one more week.
 If you already know Spanish, or would like to take more than one week of classes, that can be easily arranged with your program coordinator.

 You will have a competent support and advices from the local team and project leaders.
 Someone will always be available in the case of any emergency.
 Please keep in mind that you are in a different country and should take some precautions to avoid exposing yourself to certain risks.

 The local coordinators will give you all the information to have a safe and unforgettable experience.

 Over the last September, I volunteered for 2 weeks as a teaching assistant in Padre Cocha, a small community located at 20 min by boat from Iquitos, in the middle of the Peruvian Amazon.

 The project consisted in a 2-week English course for local people of all ages and aimed at improving their everyday communication with foreigners, in order to promote tourism in the community.